Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/configuration/simulation/nodes/firewall.rst

 ``firewall``
 ============

-A basic representation of a network router within the simulation.
+A basic representation of a network firewall within the simulation.

 The firewall is similar to how :ref:`Router <router_configuration>` works, with the difference being how firewall has specific ACL rules for inbound and outbound traffic as well as firewall being limited to 3 ports.